 You are enemy number one.

-This there's just a code.
+There's just a code.

 Leave kids alone.

-And but these sick psycho pedophiles, they exist.
+But these sick psycho pedophiles, they exist.

 That's why that deal, whatever deal was made starting locally with the Palm Beach prosecutor, you know, became a sweetheart deal for this guy.

-And you look, they have a reputation for being the toughest, the hardest, the best prosecutors in the country.
+And look, they have a reputation for being the toughest, the hardest, the best prosecutors in the country.

 That's where people like Rudy Giuliani, Andy McCarthy came out of.

-Anyway, federal agents, New York uh police department officials, they literally cracked into the safe after they broke through these heavy oak doors of his mansion, and they executed a search warrant on late Saturday and early Sunday, according to court papers filed by in the sex trafficking indictment,
+Anyway, federal agents, New York Police Department officials, they literally cracked into the safe after they broke through these heavy oak doors of his mansion and they executed a search warrant on late Saturday and early Sunday,

-and the safe was found in plain sight in the room of the third floor of the seven-storied townhouse, according to law enforcement and people familiar, and anyway, they found photos stashed inside along with compact discs, handwritten labels,
+according to court papers filed by in the in the sex trafficking indictment and the safe was found in plain sight in the room of the third floor of this seven-story townhouse according to law enforcement and people familiar and anyway they found photos stashed inside along with compact Discs, handwritten labels, including young name, name, misname, nudes, one, girl pics, nude.

-including young name, name, misname, nudes one, girl picks nude, and prosecutors said the vast trove of lewd photographs were part of quote devastating evidence against Epstein, who's, you know, was really close friends apparently with Bill Clinton.
+And prosecutors said the vast trove of lewd photographs were part of, quote, devastating evidence against Epstein, who's, you know, was really close friends, apparently, with Bill Clinton.

-Now he did have at some point, I guess high political connections, some connection to Donald Trump.
+Now, he did have at some point, I guess, high political connections, some connection to Donald Trump.

-Now, in the 2016 campaign, we have in the past, we've explored this case and explored this everything that has happened with this guy.
+Now, in the 2016 campaign, we have in the past, we've explored this case and explored this, everything that has happened with this guy.

 But before the 2016 election, nobody in the media cared.